TRG-NHM/DRM-and-PML/README.md

 There is no need to "install" this repo.
 Simply clone this repo via git commands or download it from this webpage as a zip file and extract it on your machine.

-However, to use this repo, you would need [Python](https://www.python.org/) 3 (>=3.10), NumPy, and pandas.
+However, to use this repo, you would need [Python](https://www.python.org/) 3 (>=3.10) and other required libraries.
+All required libraries are listed in the "requirements.txt" file, and you can easily install them with `pip`.

+    python3 -m pip install -r requirements.txt

 Optionally, you would need Open MPI if you want to take advantage of parallel computing for specific functionalities.
 Note that you may also need to install GNU Scientific Library (GSL) to make Open MPI work properly.

-You can easily install NumPy and pandas with `pip`.

-    python3 -m pip install numpy

-and

-    python3 -m pip install pandas

-For UNIX-like systems, the easiest way to install Open MPI and GSL is by using [Homebrew](https://brew.sh/).
+For UNIX-like systems (e.g., macOS), the easiest way to install Open MPI and GSL is by using [Homebrew](https://brew.sh/).
 Assuming Homebrew is installed on your machine, all you need to do is typing the following commands in the terminal one by one.

     brew install open-mpi
     brew install gsl